quanchuen/blog/content/privacy-statements.md

 date: 2020-01-30T09:39:11.608389506Z
 slug: privacy-statements
 draft: false
-tags: []
+tags: ["privacy", "compliance"]
 math: false
 toc: false
 ---

-Personally I hate trackers as much as you do, but since the site served by the Cloudflare Inc., you should at least read the "End Users" chapter on their [privacy policy](https://www.cloudflare.com/privacypolicy/).
+Personally I hate trackers as much as you do, I have turned off as much as "functions" I could.
+But there are a few third party involved:

+This site generated and served by the Cloudflare Inc., you should at least read the "End Users" chapter on their [privacy policy](https://www.cloudflare.com/privacypolicy/).

+Annotation service is possible through [hypothes.is](https://web.hypothes.is/privacy/) You need to read their [privacy policies](https://web.hypothes.is/privacy/) too.

 ## Scope